 Unless otherwise agreed with the donor, the Center's policy has been to maintain the value of the original corpus of each individual donor-restricted endowment fund.
 From time to time, the fair value of assets in such endowment funds may fall below this level or such other level as may have been agreed to by the donor or required by law.
-Losses on the investments of a donor-restricted endowment fund reduce temporarily restricted net assets to the extent that donor-imposed restrictions on net appreciation of the fund have not been met before a loss occurs and any remaining loss reduces unrestricted net assets.
-As of June 30, 2016 and 2015, the aggregate reduction from unrestricted net assets totaled \$569 and \$3, respectively.
+Losses on donor-restricted endowment funds reduce temporarily restricted net assets to the extent of any previous net appreciation.
+Any remaining losses reduce unrestricted net assets.
+As of June 30, 2017 and 2016, the aggregate reduction from unrestricted net assets totaled \$0 and \$569, respectively.

-The following tables show the net asset composition of the Center's endowment funds by type of fund as of June 30, 2016 and 2015:
+The following tables show the net asset composition of the Center's endowment funds by type of fund as of June 30, 2017 and 2016: